nealey/homepage/content/blog/2024/09-02-podcast-rss-generator/index.md

 ```

 The script
-will create `rss.xml` in the directory where you dropped it.
+will create `rss.xml` in the same directory.

 It uses `ffprobe` from ffmpeg to figure out each track's title.
 All my tracks have ID3 tags,